 Other highlights include Haydn’s Nelson Mass at Trinity College, Oxford, Carmina Burana for the Coventry Godiva Festival, Haydn’s Missa Brevis in F and Faure’s Requiem for Worcester Cathedral Chamber Choir, Beethoven’s Mass in C for the Reading University Chorus and the role of Elsie in two productions of The Yeoman of the Guard.
 Anna is also a founding member of Luminatus, an East Midlands based professional choir.

 Anna was the singing teacher for Lichfield Cathedral’s Girl Choristers and the Vocal Coordinator at Lichfield Cathedral School for seven years as well as teaching at The Croft Preparatory School, Stratford Upon Avon and Worksop College.
-Having located to Lincolnshire, Anna is now an Associate Lecturer at Lincoln University as well as teaching at Lincoln Priory LSST Academy and Spalding High School.
+Now based Lincolnshire, Anna is an Associate Lecturer at Lincoln University, teaches at Lincoln Priory LSST Academy and conducts Digby Military Wives Choir.